Christine S. Ritchie, MD, MSPH

 Clinical Research Coordinator

-Maimouna Sy is a clinical research coordinator at the Center for Aging and Serious Illness.
-A recent graduate from the University of Connecticut, she received her Bachelor’s in Molecular and Cell Biology and minored in French on the pre-medical track.
-A Connecticut native for over 15 years, Maimouna travels to Boston with hopes of exploring the city, finding new places to run, and occasionally indulging in her guilty food pleasures.
-Maimouna joins the Center for Aging and Serious Illness (CASI) with past research experience in exploring cancer survivorship and improving survivors' quality of life through interventions involving mindfulness, spirituality, and coping and is eager to expand her knowledge on serious illnesses.
+Maimouna Sy is a Clinical Research Coordinator at the Center for Aging and Serious Illness.
+A graduate from the University of Connecticut, she received her Bachelor’s in Molecular and Cell Biology and minored in French on the pre-medical track.
+Maimouna joins the Center with past research experience in exploring cancer survivorship and improving survivors' quality of life through interventions involving mindfulness, spirituality, and coping and is eager to expand her knowledge on serious illnesses.

 Aniyah Travis, BS